 Ice crystal morphologies growing in a supercooled antifreeze protein (AFP) solution are drastically modified from those growing in a supercooled pure water, and the self-oscillation of growth is also observed.
 Based on the results of ground experiments, a model is proposed to explain these phenomena.
 It is called the 2-step reversible adsorption inhibition model, and must be confirmed by careful experiments.
 The crystal morphology may be strongly be affected by convection, which cannot be prevented under gravity.
 This effect can be prevented, and the effects of AFP obtained for ice growth under ideal microgravity experimental conditions in the Kibo Module of ISS.

-We will obtain various movie images of ice crystal growth as a function of supercooling temperature are obtained, and data analyzed, to clarify the morphological changes and the time-sequence growth rates.
+Various images of ice crystals grown under supercooling temperatures are scheduled to be taken and data analyzed in hopes of clarifying the morphological changes and the time-sequence growth rates.